-- the identity of the pharmaceutical company and of the intended audience should be readily apparent; - the content should be appropriate for the intended audience; - the presentation (content, links, etc.) should be appropriate and apparent to the intended audience; and

-CHANGE - Definition of IVA • country-specific information should comply with local laws and regulations.
+- the identity of the pharmaceutical company and of the intended audience should be readily apparent; - the content should be appropriate for the intended audience; - the presentation (content, links, etc.) should be appropriate and apparent to the intended audience; and - country-specific information should comply with local laws and regulations.